The 11-step technical SEO checklist for website mastery

 Place this in the <head> of duplicates to funnel equity to the canonical URL.

-• E-Commerce Survival Rule:
+• E-Commerce SEO Checklist Survival Rule:

 For product variants (e.g., /blue-widget-large), canonicalize to the parent product page.